 Similarly, socially or politically active religious leaders, who denounce corruption or criminal activities, are seen as elements to be eradicated since they can endanger the stability of the gang structure.
 Likewise, religious leaders or groups with connections, or who provide support to authorities fighting corruption networks, become targets of retaliation.

 Even though members of the gangs can lead a more active religious life and gradually move away from criminal life at the hands of an evangelical church, this does not imply their total freedom.
 On many occasions, they continue under the surveillance of their gangs of origin.

 B. Hostility to religious expressions by state and non-state actors

 In El Salvador, we encounter sexual minorities such as LGBT groups, radical feminists and secular groups that, while demanding the incorporation of their requests in the public policies of the country, portray religious leaders and groups, especially Christians, fundamentalist groups, and transgressors of minorities and women’s rights.

-In this context, faith based points of views in the public arena are often criticized and questioned, especially on issues related to the defense of life from conception, binary sex, and marriage.
+In this context, faith-based points of view in the public arena are often criticized and questioned.

 Violent Incidents Database